Linaro/website/_posts/current/blog/2020-08-19-force-idle-when-a-cpu-is-overheating.md

 The performance states power consumption are based on the formula:

-{% include image.html path="/assets/images/content/formula.png" alt="Formula; Power - C x freq x V2" %}
+{% include image.html path="/assets/images/content/formula.png" class="small-inline left" alt="Formula; Power - C x freq x V2" %}

 The symbol C is the capacitance, a constant depending on the technology,freqis the frequency in Hertz andVis the voltage.
 To ensure the stability of the system, when the frequency is increased, the voltage must follow and as this one is squared, the resulting power consumption is quadratic as shown in the figure below for a ARM64 dev board: